 More than ever before, automotive technology is being used to prevent car accidents.

-Safety features such as electronic stability control, forward collision warning, lane departure warning, automatic crash notification and automatic emergency braking are now becoming standard operating equipment on motor vehicles being manufactured in the U.S. and abroad.
+Safety features such as electronic stability control, forward collision warning, lane departure warning, automatic crash notification, and the automatic emergency braking are now becoming standard operating equipment on motor vehicles being manufactured in the U.S. and abroad.

-However, should back-up cameras be included this group of safety features?
+However, should backup cameras be included in this group of safety features?
 Do these devices really prevent drivers from backing into objects, including people and other drivers?

 Rear Visibility Devices Set to Become Standard Feature

 You can count the National Highway Traffic Safety Administration (NHTSA) among those who believe that “rear visibility devices” can play an important role in stopping car accidents, injuries, and deaths from occurring.

 The NHTSA will require all cars, trucks, and buses manufactured on or after May 1, 2018, that weigh under 10,000 pounds to include rear visibility devices as part of the vehicle’s standard operating system.

 These backup cameras should enable drivers to see a 10-by-20-foot zone directly behind the vehicle.
 Drivers can view the zone from a screen placed in the interior driver console.

 The NHTSA estimates that these devices will prevent between 58 and 69 deaths each year.

 According to the AAA Foundation for Traffic Safety, backup cameras can lower the risk of a “backover collision” by 46 percent.
 Examples of backover collisions are hitting another car, bicyclist, or pedestrian when backing out of a driveway or pulling out of a parking spot.